voliva/safe-decimal/article.md

 So in a parallel universe where we use base 7, we would face the issue where we can't represent '0.1' in base 10, because that's 1/7 = 0.142857142857142857...

-This raises a question: What makes a number have a finite amount of decimals for a given a base?
+This raises a question: What makes a number have a finite amount of decimals for a given base?
 The answer is any rational number that has a denominator composed with factors from the base.

 As an example, in base 10, all numbers that have a denominator composed only by 2 and 5 (which are the factors of 10) will be represented exactly: 4/10 = 0.4, 1/5 = 0.2, 1/25 = 0.04 and so on.
 But any that has any other prime factor in the denominator will have infinite decimals: 4/30 = 0.1333..., 8/18 = 0.444...